oliland/oliland/views/finally-a-place-to-call-home.md

 ### First published 28th March 2011.

-Like ironing my shirts or fixing the mountain of broken electronics I have piled up, getting a blog together has been on my to-do list for some time.
+Like ironing my shirts or fixing the mountain of broken electronics I've piled up, getting a blog together has been on my to-do list for some time.
 Here are some general tips for anyone who struggles to find the motivation to spice up their internet life: